Usman-0515/ICT-Project/README.md

 # **Description**

-The **Event Management System** is a modern, responsive website where users can explore different event categories, understand available services, and connect with event organizers.
-The platform is designed for a clean and smooth browsing experience, featuring organized pages, multiple event types, and an intuitive interface.
+The **Event Management System** is a modern,litle bit responsive website where users can explore different event categories, understand available services, and connect with event organizers.
+The platform is designed for a clean and smooth ticket buying experience, featuring organized pages, multiple events y universities, and very simple UI.

 ✨ **Highlights:**